|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 In his recently published autobiography, ex-US president Bill Clinton claims to have repaired his marriage, to have discovered the root conditions that motivated his catastrophic acting-out, and to have put his life on an entirely new footing — simply through undergoing several months of couple therapy.

 - Connolly, M. E. and Green, E. J. Evidence-Based Counseling Interventions with Chidren of Divorce: Implications for Elementary School Counselors.

 The preceding section contained information regarding couples at war.
 Write three case study examples regarding how you might use the content of this section of the Manual in your practice.
 Affix extra paper for your Journaling entries to the end of this Manual.

 What does Whittaker define as the "first, powerful tool of couplework?"
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.